 - Dynamic dispatch works well for plugin-style architectures.

-- Hierarchies document assumptions clearly; interfaces let designs evolve.
+- Shallow hierarchies document assumptions clearly; interfaces let designs evolve.

-- Many teams start with inheritance, then refactor into strategy or composition for modularity.1
+- Many teams begin with inheritance, then refactor to strategy or composition as systems grow.1

 Quick Comparison